 Given this observation, we want to see whether the cross entropy can improve the situation.
 We again compute the derivative of the cost function with respect to the weights for a single term in the sum and a network that is composed of a single sigmoid and a general input-output pair $\{x,y\}$

 where in the last step we used that $\sigma'(z)=\sigma(z)[1-\sigma(z)]$.
 This is a much better result than what we got for the L2 loss.
 The learning rate is here directly proportional to the error between data point and prediction $[\sigma(wx+b)-y]$.
-The mathematical reason for this change is that $\sigma'(z)$ cancels out due to this specific form of the cross entropy.
+The mathematical reason for this change is that $\sigma'(z)$ cancels out due to the specific form of the cross entropy.
 A similar expression holds true for the derivative with respect to $b$,

 In fact, if we insisted that we want the very intuitive form of Eqs.~\eqref{eq: cost derivative w} and~\eqref{eq: cost derivative b} for the gradients, we can derive the cost function for the sigmoid activation function to be the cross-entropy.
-This follows simply because
+To see this, we start from

-and $F'=F(1-F)$ for the sigmoid activation, which, in comparison to Eq.~\eqref{eq: cost derivative b}, yields
+and $F'=F(1-F)$ for the sigmoid activation, which, comparing to the desired form of Eq.~\eqref{eq: cost derivative b}, yields

-which, when integrated with respect to $F$, gives exactly the cross-entropy (up to a constant).
-We can thus, starting from Eqs.~\eqref{eq: cost derivative w} and~\eqref{eq: cost derivative b}, think of the choice of cost functions as a backward engineering.
-Following this logic, we can think of other pairs of final layer activations and cost functions that may work well together.
+When integrated with respect to $F$, Eq.~\eqref{eq:partialLF} gives exactly the cross-entropy (up to a constant).
+Starting from Eqs.~\eqref{eq: cost derivative w} and~\eqref{eq: cost derivative b}, we can thus think of choosing the cost function using backward engineering.
+Following this logic, we can think of other pairs of final-layer activations and cost functions that may work well together.

-What happens if we change the activation function in the last layer from sigmoid to softmax?
-For the loss function, we consider just the first term in the cross entropy for the shortness of presentation (for softmax, this form is appropriate, as compared to a sigmoid activation)
+What happens if we change the activation function in the last layer from sigmoid to softmax, which is usually used for the case of a classification task?
+For the loss function, we consider just the first term in the cross entropy---for softmax, this form is appropriate---

-where again the logarithm is taken element-wise.
+where, again, the logarithm is taken element-wise.
 For concreteness, let us look at one-hot encoded classification problem.
 Then, all $\bm{y}_i$ labels are vectors with exactly one entry ``1''.
-Let that entry have index $n_i$ in the vector.
+Let that entry have index $n_i$ in the vector, such that $(\bm{y}_i)_j = \delta_{n_i,j}$.
 The loss function then reads

-Due to the properties of the softmax, $ F_{n_i}(\bm{x}_i)$ is always $\leq 1$, so that loss function is minimized, if it approaches 1, the value of the label.
+Due to the properties of the softmax, $ F_{n_i}(\bm{x}_i)$ is always $\leq 1$, so that the loss function is minimized if it approaches 1, the value of the label.
 For the gradients, we obtain

-We observe that again, the gradient has a similar favorable structure to the previous case, in that it is linearly dependent on the error that the network makes.
-(The same can be found for the derivatives with respect to the weights.)